nestordemeure/deepcube/README.md

 - implement heuristics for solvers
     - cross
     - corners
-    - wrapper to count number of calls to a given heuristic
+    - wrapper to count number of calls to a given heuristic?
 - implement solvers (sequential and parallel versions):
     - greedy (?)
     - Dijskra